Response to ridicule of Bears' Trubisky deal: 'Who cares what it costs'

 This is how Mitchell Trubisky ended up in Chicago.

-For those scratching their heads over $16 million in guaranteed money given to free agent Mike Glennon – and multiple draft picks traded for Trubisky (a first-rounder, two thirds and a fourth) – Pace’s supporters across the NFL point to his last two seasons in Chicago.
+For those scratching their heads over $16 million in guaranteed money given to free agent Mike Glennon – and multiple draft picks traded for Trubisky (swapping first-round picks, two thirds and a fourth) – Pace’s supporters across the NFL point to his last two seasons in Chicago.
 Like many Bears fans in his city, he grew weary of not having a long-term foundational quarterback he believed in.
 And that was going to change this offseason, regardless of potential growing pains for the franchise and veteran coaching staff.

 “I think [Pace] just got tired of looking at his quarterback situation and not having optimism in where it was going,” one source said.
 “When he looks at franchises that are consistently successful, consistently in the playoff picture, consistently winning Super Bowls, they all have the same thing in common: They have their quarterback. … I don’t think he ever saw that player in the [quarterbacks room] over the last two years, and I think he just had enough of that.”